Ruby

 <%= f.input :network_handle, as: :social_handle %>

-Note that, if your User model doesn't have a network_handle attribute, you must add it through a migration or cheat with an attr_accessor in the model.
+If your User model has no network_handle column, add one through a migration or declare an attr_accessor in the model.

 i18n Support